 Return to the “Boot” tab in the System Configuration Window.
 This time, uncheck the box next to “Safe Boot.”
 Click “Apply” and then “OK.”
 Again, restart your computer.

 With the updates applied in Safe Mode, you should have no problems restarting your computer.
-If the “Failure configuring Windows updates Reverting changes” error continues to appear, go to the next method.
+If you still did not fix failure configuring Windows updates Reverting changes error, go to the next method.

-Sometimes you get stuck in the loop because there are so many updates in the queue it takes too long to download them all at once.
-To fix this problem, you need to install the updates manually in smaller groups.
+Update and Windows installation are necessary to ensure that your Windows computer is protected.
+Sometimes you get stuck in the Windows update loop because there are so many updates in the queue it takes too long to download them all at once.
+To fix Windows update error, you need to install the updates and Windows installation manually in smaller groups.